 - Continuously working to improve our policies and practice to enable our suppliers to be able to meet their commitments as outlined in this code of conduct. - Regularly discusses and evaluates our cooperation with suppliers.
-The results of these discussions are translated into changes in purchasing practices. - Treating suppliers with respect and consideration in all our dealings and communications. - Communicating clearly, promptly and accurately on all issues concerning orders. - Carefully monitoring the progress of suppliers per year. - Supplier needs to be aware of the exit strategy in case the values do not align with Groenendijk's values, as described in this document. - Taking quality, pay and working conditions into consideration when reviewing our business relationship, rather than moving our business elsewhere purely on the basis of price. - Placing orders with lead-times that do not trigger excessive working hour. - Develops / uses pricing policy in which the labor costs component is isolated in determining the cost price and is not part of the price negotiation (e.g. through labor minute costing). - Following the agreed terms of payment. - Providing practical support to our suppliers in striving to meet their obligations under this Code of Conduct.
+The results of these discussions are translated into changes in purchasing practices. - Treating suppliers with respect and consideration in all our dealings and communications. - Communicating clearly, promptly and accurately on all issues concerning orders. - Taking quality, pay and working conditions into consideration when reviewing our business relationship, rather than moving our business elsewhere purely on the basis of price. - Placing orders with lead-times that do not trigger excessive working hour. - Develops / uses pricing policy in which the labor costs component is isolated in determining the cost price and is not part of the price negotiation (eg through labor minute costing). - Following the agreed terms of payment. - Providing practical support to our suppliers in striving to meet their obligations under this Code of Conduct.

+Groenendijk Bedrijfskleding

+Jaap Groeneweg

-Groenendijk Bedrijfskleding Company name:
+Company name:

-Jaap Groeneweg Full name and position:
+Full name and position:

-14-10-2024 Date:
+Date:

-Mull Signature and stamp:
+Signature and stamp:

+Munull.